team-4-the-win/photo-frontend/README.md

 Photonix is an image hosting website to store users' images.
 Users can sign up, log in, change their password, and log out.
 Upon signing in, users will see a gallery of their uploaded images.
 If an image is clicked, a modal will show and options to edit or delete the photo will be provided.
 Metadata like date created, date modified, owner, and tags.
 Tags and image names are modifiable data.
 Images are stored on AWS.

-Registered users may create, see, update, and delete images.
-Unregistered users may see and download images.
+Registered users may create, see, update, and delete their own images.
+They also may see and download images that others have uploaded.

 #### Deployed Frontend App: